Regulatory Program: Floodplain Management

 Floodplain Management and the National Flood Insurance Program

-North Dakota has a long history of flood-related challenges, and it has become even more common over the last two decades.
-One way to reduce the potential negative impacts of flooding is to have effective state and community floodplain management programs in place.
+North Dakota has a long history of flood-related challenges, which have increased over the past two decades.
+Effective state and community floodplain management programs help reduce the negative impacts of flooding.

-Floodplain management regulates development within the Special Flood Hazard Areas (SFHA) to ensure communities are more resistant to flood damage.
-The frameworks for building standards and minimum requirements follow those of the National Flood Insurance Program (NFIP).
-The NFIP, which is administered by the Federal Emergency Management Agency (FEMA), was created to help provide a means for property owners in participating communities to financially protect themselves.
-In exchange, those participating communities agree to adopt and enforce ordinances that meet or exceed FEMA and State requirements to reduce the risk of flooding.
+Floodplain management regulates development within Special Flood Hazard Areas (SFHAs) to improve community resilience.
+Building standards and minimum requirements follow the National Flood Insurance Program (NFIP), administered by the Federal Emergency Management Agency (FEMA).
+Participating communities agree to adopt and enforce ordinances that meet or exceed FEMA and State requirements to reduce flood risk.

 Building in the Floodplain

-For questions regarding development requirements, Letters of Map Change, flood insurance, or locating a structure on a Flood Insurance Rate Map (FIRM), please contact us or your local Floodplain Administrators.
+For questions related to development requirements, Letters of Map Change, flood insurance, or locating a structure on a Flood Insurance Rate Map (FIRM), please contact the Division or your local Floodplain Administrator.

-Please keep in mind that a floodplain development permit must be obtained from the local Floodplain Administrator before any work may be started in a SFHA.
+Please note: A floodplain development permit must be obtained from the local Floodplain Administrator before beginning any work in a Special Flood Hazard Area (SFHA).

-Risk MAP was initiated in 2009 for the purpose of identifying, assessing, communicating, and mitigating flood hazard risks, with the goals of delivering quality data that will increase public awareness and lead to actions that will reduce the risk to life and property.
+Risk MAP was initiated in 2009 to identify, assess, communicate, and mitigate flood hazards.
+The program provides quality data to increase public awareness and reduce risks to life and property.

 Program Rules